Kilt, Thompsn Grey tartan

 That said, a skilled, experienced kiltmaker, primarily using the machine can make very, very nice kilts, too.

-Even a woman with her skills only coming from making kilts day in, day out, perhaps in a factory in Sialkot, Pakistan, might be able to produce kilts like if by magic, if she was given just a little bit more time than when making the cheapest of kilts.
+Even a woman with her skills only coming from making kilts day in, day out, perhaps in a factory in Sialkot, Pakistan, might be able to produce kilts like if by magic, especially if she was given just a little bit more time than when making the cheapest of kilts.
 It is called learning by doing.

-To my opinion eight yards of fabric around me, even if lightweight, is quite a bit.
-If I have the choice, I say 5 yards for me; 4 or 3 yards being ok too.
+If you want the ‘tank’.
+Yes.
+The kilt with the correct swing, as they say.
+But less will do and might often be better – depending on the context in which you shall wear it.
+To my opinion, eight yards of fabric around me, even if lightweight, is quite a bit.
+I'll say 5 yards for me; 4 or 3 yards being ok too.

 Wool or PV?